National Strategic Action Plan for Lung Conditions

-Lung Foundation Australia, together with the support of the Australian Government Department of Health, is working to change the future of lung conditions in Australia by developing the first National Strategic Action Plan for Lung Conditions.
+Lung Foundation Australia, together with the support of the Australian Government Department of Health, is working to change the future of lung disease in Australia by developing the first National Strategic Action Plan for Lung Conditions.

 About the Action Plan

-This will be the first National Strategic Action Plan that has been developed to tackle the issue of lung conditions in Australia through a holistic and coordinated approach that is supported by the Australian Government.
+This will be the first National Strategic Action Plan that has been developed to tackle the issue of lung disease in Australia through a holistic and coordinated approach that is supported by the Australian Government.

 An Advisory Group has been established to oversee the consultation process and development of the action plan.
 The group members are: